The last agreement, in essence, is a

 Support for SSM is increasing by about 1.6 percentage points per year for the general membership, and about 2.0 percentage points per year for the clergy.
-These rates of increase are similar to that shown by national surveys of American adults.
+These rates of increase are similar to that shown by national surveys of all American adults.
 However, support by the general membership lags national figures by about 13 percentage points.

 These data compare to the 48% support by delegates to the denomination's 220th General Assembly that was held during 2012-Summer.
 They narrowly voted to reject a motion to change the Church's definition of marriage.
 Support by the Assembly delegates appears to match that of their clergy.
 However, the delegates and clergy are much more progressive than the general membership.

-Perhaps the most meaningful prediction of future support is a comment by Jack Marcum, who is coordinator of Research Services at Presbyterian Mission Agency.
+Perhaps the most meaningful prediction of future support is a comment by Jack Marcum, who was coordinator of Research Services at the Presbyterian Mission Agency.
 He said:

 "This result indicates a broad-based shift in opinions across the church in only a few years.
 Longer term, the effect of generational change will be felt: 75 percent of young adult advisory delegates at the General Assembly supported the redefinition of marriage."